PHP version readiness check issues

-This article talks about the solutions for the PHP version issues you might face when installing/upgrading Magento on-premise using the Web Setup Wizard.
+This article talks about the solutions for the PHP version issues you might face when installing/upgrading Adobe Commerce on-premises using the Web Setup Wizard.

 Affected products and versions